 The resolution foresees reciprocal visa-free entry for short stays.
 This means that citizens of the EU and the UK would be able to travel to each other’s countries for up to 90 days in a 180-day period without having to apply for a visa.

-According to this motion, both sides should establish a reciprocal visa-free arrangement, for purposes like short-term study, stay for research, study and training purposes and youth exchanges.
+According to this motion, both sides should establish a reciprocal visa-free arrangement, for purposes like short-term study, stay for research, study and training purposes, and youth exchanges.

 “The European Parliament, (59) Considers that the Agreement should provide for visa-free travel for short-term visits, including short-term work-related trips, based on full reciprocity and non-discrimination, and should establish conditions for entry and stay for research, study and training purposes and youth exchanges,” the draft resolution reads.

-The EU ambassadors had backed an agreement on behalf of the Council with the European Parliament Civil Liberties, Justice and Home Affairs committee to grant Britons with visa-free access to the European Schengen Area, back in early April last year, even in case the UK would have exited the EU without a deal.
+The EU ambassadors had backed an agreement on behalf of the Council with the European Parliament Civil Liberties, Justice and Home Affairs committee to grant Britons visa-free access to the European Schengen Area, back in early April last year, even in case the UK would have exited the EU without a deal.